cyber-dojo/versioner/README.md

 CYBER_DOJO_WEB_PORT=3000
 ...
 ```
-- Entries are image names, commit shas, image tags, and port numbers.
+- Entries are image names, commit-shas, image-tags, and port-numbers.
-- The image tag is always the first seven chars of the commit sha (docker-compose yml files
+- The image-tag is always the first seven chars of the commit-sha (docker-compose yml files
   can use `${TAG}` but cannot use `${SHA:0:7}`).
 - Integration tests can export `/app/.env` and use the env-vars in a docker-compose.yml file.
   For example:
   ```bash
   #!/bin/bash -Eeu
   export $(docker run --rm cyberdojo/versioner:latest)